Sculas/helix-docker/README.md

     sourcegraph/helix-p4d:2023.1
 ```

-The above command makes the server avaialble locally at `:1666`, with a default super user `admin` and its password `pass12349ers`.
+The above command makes the server avaialble locally at `:1666`, with a default super user `p4su` and its password `p4superuser351`.

 All available options and their default values: